-- The local authority (LA) - " A clinical commissioning group for an area within the LA - > The chief officer of police for a police area in the LA area
+- The local authority (LA) - Integrated care boards (previously known as clinical commissioning groups) for an area within the LA - > The chief officer of police for a police area in the LA area

 Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.